40 Risks Everyone Should Take Before Turning 40

 If you’re married, when was the last time you invested in deepening your connection?
 If you’re single, are you able to let go and allow yourself be vulnerable and transparent to one other person?
 The rewards are great.
 Toure Roberts, pastor, international thought leader, and author says there’s no risk more worth taking than love.
 “The only way to receive life changing love is to open your heart wide enough to release life changing love.
 Love is risky, but when you find the right one it will be worth all of the risk and pain you took to get there,” he shares.
 These quotes capture what it’s like to fall in love.

 Investigate what you believe

 Regardless if you consider yourself religious or spiritual, a mix of the two, or nothing at all, Roberts says taking a stab at faith is worth exploring by the time you reach 40.
 This could be attending church, taking a class, reading books, or simply talking to those you trust about their own beliefs.
 Whatever the avenue, don’t be afraid to explore what speaks to you.
 “Many people all over the world put their trust in a God that they’ve come to believe in and experience significant happiness, fulfillment, a sense of purpose, and even miracles,” Roberts says.

 Have a professional photo shoot done

 While plenty of people think they’re not photogenic—financial planner Reshell Smith, MBA, says it’s worth the confidence boost to have an experience where you finally feel attractive in images.
 “Buy the cutest dress, the hottest pair of shoes, and hire a great makeup artist and hairstylist,” she suggests.
 “You will not regret it.
 As we get older, we critique ourselves more—especially our appearance.
-While you are young and vibrant, capture a few moments in time that you will really appreciate in the future,” she says Here are the 12 makeup rules you should know by the time you’re 40.
+While you are young and vibrant, capture a few moments in time that you will really appreciate in the future,” she says.

 Buy a piece of real estate